Fall/Spring 2022/23 and Summer 2023 Tuition

 Regular home practice is required, as the music will be challenging and rehearsals will focus on ensemble playing and interpretation of the written material.
 Students are strongly urged to work on difficult passages of their ensemble music with their private lesson teacher.

 The Groton Hill Youth Orchestra (formerly Nashoba Youth Orchestra at Indian Hill Music) was founded through the Parish Center for the Arts in Westford, Mass. as The Nashoba Youth Orchestra in 2004 by a dedicated group of professional musicians, music educators, performers, and parents sharing a common vision for a high-quality youth orchestra located in the Nashoba Valley, which would serve the needs of motivated musicians throughout the region.
 After ten successful years as an independent youth orchestra, in 2014, the orchestra became a part of Indian Hill Music, which became Groton Hill Music in 2022.
-The wind ensemble program was added in 2018 and expanded in 2022 to include both the Groton Hill Wind Ensemble and Meadow Winds.
+The wind ensemble program was added in 2018.

-$345 for Prelude, $445 for Lyrica, and $595 for Harmonia for the school year.
+$325 for Canto, $425 for Prelude, $525 for Lyrica, and $625 for Harmonia for the 2023-2024 school year.
 Tuition must be paid at registration.
 Students joining later into the program will receive pro-rated tuition amounts.

-Our choral program is open to all children and youth ages 4-13 without audition.
+Our choral program is open to all children and youth ages 4-12 without audition.
 Music and activities for each chorus level are chosen to be developmentally appropriate for each age group.
 New members can join at the beginning of each concert cycle.
-New member dates can be found on the Calendar below.

 Need-based scholarships are available for all of our programs.
 Scholarship applications are accepted and reviewed on a rolling basis.
 Please complete the scholarship application form before enrolling, and then wait for our award confirmation, which will include instructions on how to enroll.
 All information provided to us is strictly confidential.

 The Youth Choruses meet weekly on Tuesdays from October through May.
-Prelude Chorus meets from 4:30-5:00 pm, Lyrica Chorus from 5:15-6:000 pm and Harmonia Chorus from 6:15-7:30 pm.
+Canto Chorus meets from 5:15 to 5:45pm, Prelude Chorus meets from 4:30-5:10pm, Lyrica Chorus from 5:20-6:20pm and Harmonia Chorus from 6:30-7:45pm.
 We do not offer makeup classes when rehearsals have to be cancelled due to snow days or other emergencies.
 In the event of Director illness, we will do our best to provide a substitute conductor for the rehearsal.

 Because children can be easily distracted we request that parents wait outside the rehearsal hall.
 We have a comfortable waiting area in our Main Lobby with free Wi-Fi for your convenience (when COVID-related restrictions are not in effect).
 Parents may request permission from the Director to observe a rehearsal at any time.